| I. The War Begins A. The Italian invasion of

 would have to pay for anything they bought with cash.
 Isolationism was still

 strong in the US.
+B. Then, starting in

 November, Hitler invaded the West—taking Finland, Denmark, Norway and